Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • Struggling with negative impact free radicals.

-• Choleretic action.
+• Choleretic effect.

-• Anti-inflammatory action.
+• Anti-inflammatory effect.

-Essentiale Forte
+The drug Essentiale Forte

 Normalizes the hepatic metabolism of carbohydrates, proteins and lipids, increases its neutralizing effect.
 Promotes healing of the liver after damage from toxic hepatitis, prevents the appearance of scar cells in it.
-The preparation is based on special fats extracted from soybeans.
+The drug is based on special fats extracted from soybeans.

 • Restores and strengthens liver cells.